 - The model is top-down and so it is potentially easy to annoy team members by not including them earlier in the change planning process

 What tools can you use to help Kotter’s 8 Step Change Model?

 Good change requires a lot of thought and planning.
 You should consider the communication, the objectives, the goals and the different team members you include at different points in the journey.

 It would be silly of us to not highlight at this point that Lucidity itself is used for lots of strategic change implementations, from analysis of your wider environment through to setting the objectives and goals in your new strategy.
-So if you’re about to embark on a new strategic direction, check it out!
+So if you’re about to embark on a new strategic direction, then why not book a demo.